justpinegames/Logi/README.md

-justpinegames.LogConsole
+justpinegames.Logi
 ====================

 [Introduction post](http://www.justpinegames.com/)

-LogConsole is a small AS3 project which offers the user to display the trace on the screen as an overlay.
+Logi is a small AS3 project which offers the user to display the trace on the screen as an overlay.

 There are two mods of display:
 * Console - can be shown/hidden and looks as a regular commandline prompt
 * HUD - when the console is hidden, traces appear for a limited time on the screen.

-LogConsole is build on top of Foxhole-Starling so you’ll need that as well as their dependencies.
+Logi is build on top of Foxhole-Starling so you’ll need that as well as their dependencies.

 Creating (in a Starling Sprite, after it’s added to stage):
-	var logConsole:LogConsole = new LogConsole();
+	var logConsole:Console = new Console();
 	this.stage.addChild(logConsole);

+Showing the console:
+	var logConsole:Console = Console.getMainConsoleInstance();
+	logConsole.isShown = true;

 Usage:
 	log(“Just like the good old trace... ”, 4, 8, 15, 16, 23, 42 );